 HHC Flower

-HHC shot
+HHC edibles

-A shot is an easy-to-use liquid form of HHC that contains no harmful substances.
+Many customers, both new and experienced often opt for HHC in an edible form since it takes the experience to a whole new level.
+For example a shot is an easy-to-use liquid form of HHC that contains no harmful substances.
 It can be used sublingually or dropped under your tongue, making it an ideal choice for anyone looking for an alternative way to consume HHC without having to take pills or capsules every day.
+Next, our jellies are made from pure HHC extractions combined with high quality terpenes from each strain we offer on our website!

 Is HHC Natural or Synthetic?